 Attractive pricing drew in many property developers and financing for high-rise offices.
-Because of this, enough units were built recently that market equilibrium for quality office space has nearly been achieved.
+Because of this, enough units were built recently that market equilibrium for quality office space is almost achieved.
 With supply meeting and overtaking demand, the once bright future for Yangon’s property market is not as hopeful.

 Why is the Yangon Property Market Underperforming?

 While current investors in real estate are all happy with their decision to come into Myanmar a few years ago, potential investors are thinking twice before they enter the “golden land”.
 There are many reasons, but these can be boiled down to two – an unpredictable real estate market from the lack of political stability, and a large number of people who feel discouraged to make property purchases.